-Through an agreement with the with the Batten School of Leadership and Public Policy at the University of Virginia, students participating in the Wilson Leadership Fellows Program, or enrolled in either the Leadership in the Public Interest minor or the National Securities Studies minor are offered a priority track for admission into the Masters of Public Policy (MPP) program.
-Representatives of the Batten School of Leadership and Public Policy have committed to visiting campus annually and providing the Wilson Center with a list of recommended coursework for future applicants to best prepare them for the program.
-All students who apply, regardless of admissions decision, will receive an application fee waiver.
-Students selected for admission at the Batten School of Leadership and Public Policy will receive an annual fellowship of \$10,000 for Virginia residents and \$17,500 for residents of other states.
+Hampden-Sydney College and the Wilson Center for Leadership in the Public Interest have entered into an agreement with the University of Virginia's Batten School of Leadership and Public policy.
+Representatives of the Batten School of Leadership and Public Policy have committed to visiting campus and providing the Wilson Center with a list of recommended coursework for future applicants to best prepare them for the program.
+All Wilson Center students who apply, regardless of admissions decision, will receive an application fee waiver.
+Students who complete the National Security Studies minor, the Leadership in the Public Interest minor, or the Wilson Leadership Fellows program and are selected for admission at the Batten School of Leadership and Public Policy will receive an annual fellowship of \$10,000 for Virginia residents and \$17,500 for residents of other states.
 For more information, interested students should contact the Director of the Wilson Center for Leadership in the Public Interest.

-THE CORNELL UNIVERSITY INSTITUTE FOR PUBLIC AFFAIRS AFFILIATION AGREEMENT: MASTER OF PUBLIC ADMINISTRATION Through an agreement with the with the Cornell Institute for Public Affairs at Cornell University, students participating in the Wilson Leadership Fellows Program, or enrolled in either the Leadership in the Public Interest minor or the National Securities Studies minor are offered a priority track for admission into the Masters of Public Administration (MPA) program.
-Representatives of the Cornell Institute for Public Affairs have committed to visiting campus annually and providing the Wilson Center with a list of recommended coursework for future applicants to best prepare them for the program.
-All students who apply, regardless of admissions decision, will receive an application fee waiver.
+THE CORNELL UNIVERSITY INSTITUTE FOR PUBLIC AFFAIRS AFFILIATION AGREEMENT: MASTER OF PUBLIC ADMINISTRATION Hampden-Sydney College and the Wilson Center for Leadership in the Public Interest have entered into an agreement with the Cornell Institute for Public Affairs (CIPA) at Cornell University.
+Representatives of CIPA have committed to visiting campus and providing the Wilson Center with a list of recommended coursework for future applicants to best prepare them for the program.
+All Wilson Center students who apply, regardless of admissions decision, will receive an application fee waiver.
 For more information, interested students should contact the Director of the Wilson Center for Leadership in the Public Interest.